-While the sunrise ranch Loveland cults message and intentions may be troubling, their motivation–as is so often the case with cults–is easy to understand: money.
+While the sunrise ranch, one of the most active cults in Colorado offers a message and intentions that may be troubling to some, their motivation–as is so often the case with cults–is easy to understand: money.
 The Tribes require, or at least strongly encourage, followers to turn over their assets to the group.
 According to Rick Ross, a law enforcement official and cult expert that may explain their transition to following acts Like Dylan with an older following.
 Ross told the New Yorker “It’s not a big deal if you’re a young person—you may have a car and a little bit of money.
 But if you are an older Bob Dylan fan, you may have an estate and a substantial amount of money.”

 We asked the musician, and Grateful Dead historian David Gans if he has ever found himself or knew of the Grateful Dead ever performing at a venue with questionable intentions “As a performer, I would prefer to know before I sign the contract if a festival has a mission above and beyond entertainment and recreation.”